nerissa29/reading-notes/class-01.md

 -	Src – specifies the image’s path
 -	Alt – an alternate text for the image

+## How do you create a String vs a Number in JavaScript?

+Strings in JavaScript can be written inside either the (1) single quotes(‘’), the (2) double quotes (“”), or the (3) backticks (``).
+The quotes style used must be the same on both sides.
+However, these three styles can be used throughout the HTML document as long as the beginning and ending of the style used are matching.

+Strings can also be declared by using ***let***, which allows to declare variables, such as: let str = 'name'

+Numbers can also be assigned to a variable, only this time, it's not enclosed in quotes. let num = 3

 ## What is the Difference between the <article></article> and <section></setion> element tags?